Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

 Read the article here on how to start your newborn portraiture business today!

-As you will see, from taking quality images of newborns, the parents might decided to come back as the baby grows.
+If you take quality images of newborns, the parents might decide to come back as the baby grows.
 They are repeat buyers into your product.

 This is great, as they trust you to capture those fleeting moments.
 This is when you might feel that a baby plan will help you gain more repeat customers.